 Almond flour is a great alternative to slowly move away from the traditional Western diet.
 You can still recreate some of your old favorites, while still avoiding gluten and grains.

-Remember, though — almond flour should not be a staple of your diet.
+Remember, though — it should not be a staple of your diet.
 Most healthy Paleo meals will still focus on high quality meat, vegetables, healthy fats, and starchy tubers.
 While it can be fun to make some treats and give your life a little variety, do not fall into the trap of eating “Paleo” pizza five nights a week.
 That being said, get a little creative, have fun, and enjoy the new world of almond flour-based treats!

 (Read This Next: Almond Milk Nutrition: Healthy Alternative or Harmful Scam?)